surenkid/mylist/CONTRIBUTING.md

 ## Submit a pull request

-Push your branch to your `alist` fork and open a pull request against the `main` branch.
+Push your branch to your `mylist` fork and open a pull request against the `main` branch.